-I kept working on my homemade ECG machine (I had to change the values of some of the resisters) and it looks like I’m getting some valid signals!
-By recording the potential using my sound card (microphone hole = a nice analog to digital converter that every PC has) I was able record my ECG with sound recording software, smooth it, and this is what it looks like.
-Pretty cool huh?
+I kept working on my DIY ECG machine (I had to change the values of some of the resisters) and it looks like I’m getting some valid signals!
+By recording the potential using my sound card (the microphone port seems to be a nice analog to digital converter that every PC has) I was able record my ECG with sound recording software, smooth it, and this is what it looks like.

 This was based on a circuit I made using a single op-amp (A LM324 from RadioShack $1.49).
-Basically the op-amp just amplifies micropotential generated by my heart and outputs it in such a way that I can connect it to a standard headphone jack to plug into my microphone hole.
+The op-amp amplifies micro-potential generated by my heart and outputs it in a way that I can connect it to a microphone jack.
 The signal is very noisy though.
-I’m thinking about making the intricate circuit (with 6 op-amps) to produce a better signal-to-noise ratio, but first I’ll try coding my way out of the noise.
+I’m thinking about making the more advanced circuit (with 6 op-amps) to aim for a better signal-to-noise ratio, but first I’ll try coding my way out of the noise…